Outlaw motorcycle club: Membership

-Some "biker" clubs employ a process whereby members must pass several stages, such as "friend of the club", "hang-around", and "prospect", on their way to becoming full-patch (see the explanation of 'patching' below) members.
+Some biker clubs employ a process whereby members must pass several stages, such as "friend of the club", "hang-around", and "prospect", on their way to becoming full-patch members.
 The actual stages and membership process can and often do vary widely from club to club.
 Usually, an individual must pass a membership vote and swear some level of allegiance to the club.
 Some clubs have a unique club patch (cut or top rocker) adorned with the term MC that are worn on the rider's vest, known as a kutte.

 In these clubs, some amount of hazing may occur during the early stages (i.e., hang-around, prospecting) ranging from the mandatory performance of menial labor tasks for full patch members to sophomoric pranks and, in rare cases with some outlaw motorcycle clubs, acts of violence.
 During this time, the prospect may wear the club name on the back of their vest but not the entire logo, though this practice may vary from club to club.
 To become a full member, the prospect or probate must be voted on by the rest of the full club members.
 Successful admission usually requires more than a simple majority, and some clubs may reject a prospect or a probate for a single dissenting vote.
 A formal induction follows, in which the new member affirms his loyalty to the club and its members.
 The final logo patch is then awarded.
 Full members are often referred to as "full patch members" or "patchholders" and the step of attaining full membership can be referred to as "being patched".